Kollam Port

-Kollam Port is one of the historic ports situated 4 km away from Downtown Kollam (formerly Quilon),14 km north of Paravur and 24 km north of Varkala Town It is the second largest port in Kerala by volume of cargo handled and facilities.
-Located on the south-west coast of India, under the name of Quilon Port it became one of the country's most important trade hubs from the ninth to the seventeenth centuries.
+Kollam Port or Port of Quilon is one of the oldest ports (established in AD 825) situated 4 km away from Downtown Kollam (formerly Quilon) It is the third largest port in Kerala by volume of cargo handled and facilities and one of the four Kerala ports having immigration checkpoint (ICP) facility.
+Located on the south-west coast of India, it was an important port from the ninth to the seventeenth centuries.
 Kollam was one of the five Indian ports visited by Ibn Battuta.

 History

 Kollam was a port city of the Chera Dynasty until the formation of the independent Venad kingdom, of which it became the capital.
 Prior to that, Kollam was considered one of the four early entrepots in the global sea trade around the 13th century, along with Alexandria and Cairo in Egypt, the Chinese city of Quanzhou, and Malacca in the Malaysian archipelago.